 Brainstorming & Building

-Visuals and shared spaces are a major asset in team project planning.
-The design team can use a smart board for a myriad of activities, combine multiple elements (sketches, screenshots, tables, annotations, etc.) all on the same canvas.
+Visuals and shared spaces are major assets in team project planning.
+The design team can use a smart whiteboard for a myriad of activities, combine multiple elements (sketches, screenshots, tables, annotations, etc.) all on the same canvas.

 You can refer back to your brainstorming canvases at any time to keep your goals in focus.

 Related content: How to Use a Whiteboard to Lead a Great Brainstorming Session

 Roles & Responsibilities